3

 If you’re not ready to make a longer-term commitment or would prefer to familiarize yourself with the content and style of study before signing up for the full training, the Center also offers one-day workshops, and Germer regularly delivers talks, workshops, and presentations across the world:

-Additional online training in self-compassion is available from Compassion Based Cognitive Behavioral Training:
+Additional online training in self-compassion is listed on the PESI website.

 17 Exercises To Foster Self-Acceptance and Compassion